King William Road Streetscape Upgrade (Stage 1 & 2)

 King William Road streetscape upgrade montage

-The King William Road Streetscape Upgrade Project will deliver a safer, more connected and more attractive environment for all street users.
+The King William Road Streetscape Upgrade (Stage 1 & Stage 2) Project (“the Project”) will deliver a safer, more connected and more attractive environment for all road users.

-By upgrading the existing infrastructure between Greenhill Road and the bend alongside the popular Mike Turtur Bikeway, this project will transform King William Road into a safer, greener, and more accessible space for everyone - whether walking, cycling, using public transport, or driving - while supporting local businesses and encouraging more people to choose active transport.
+The Project will see the upgrade of the existing infrastructure, property boundary to property boundary, between Greenhill Road and the bend alongside the popular Mike Turtur Bikeway.
+This will ensure the transformation of King William Road into a safer, greener, and more accessible space for everyone - whether walking, cycling, using public transport, or driving - while supporting local businesses and encouraging more people to choose active transport.

 • Upgraded 4.0m walking and cycling shared path along the railway corridor (western side)